Ben Patrick Johnson

-Ben Patrick Johnson (born June 30, 1969 in Tucson, Arizona) is an American voice actor, author and blogger, Foundation Director, and human rights activist.
+Ben Patrick Johnson (born June 30, 1969, in Tucson, Arizona) is an American voice actor, author and blogger, Foundation Director, and human rights activist.

 Voice-overs

 Early in his acting career, he participated in voice-over workshops with Joan Gerber.

 Johnson appeared on CBS (promoting Survivor, CSI: NY, Numbers and other shows), Fox (for House M.D., Bones, Family Guy, The Cleveland Show and Raising Hope), the cable channels Nickelodeon, Cartoon Network, Starz, NFL Network, Big Ten Network, The 101 Network, N3D and others.
-His voice has been used to promote movies such as Ice Age, Marmaduke, The Whole Ten Yards, Gulliver's Travels, "Sleepover", Alvin and the Chipmunks, Planet 51, Night at the Museum, Hot Tub Time Machine, Sonic the Hedgehog, Ferdinand, Sherlock Gnomes, The Pianist, Minority Report, Signs, and Apocalypse Now, Adam Sandler movies like Eight Crazy Nights and 50 First Dates and in commercials for Burger King, Kellogg's and Old Navy.
+His voice has been used to promote movies such as Ice Age, Ice Age: Dawn of the Dinosaurs, Marmaduke, The Whole Ten Yards, Gulliver's Travels, Sleepover, The Simpsons Movie, Alvin and the Chipmunks, Planet 51, The Pirates!
+In an Adventure with Scientists!, The Emoji Movie, Night at the Museum, Home, Kung Fu Panda 3, Trolls, The Boss Baby, Hot Tub Time Machine, Diary of a Wimpy Kid, Sonic the Hedgehog, Ferdinand, Detective Pikachu, Sherlock Gnomes, The Pianist, Minority Report, Signs, and Apocalypse Now, Adam Sandler movies like Eight Crazy Nights and 50 First Dates promos for Judge Maria Lopez, and in commercials for Burger King, Kellogg's and Old Navy.

 In 1998, after a brief stint at E!, Johnson moved to Extra's rival entertainment magazine Entertainment Tonight, where he was that show's signature voice for the next four seasons.
 From 1998 to 2005, he was the announcer on the syndicated court show Judge Joe Brown.

 Writing

-Johnson's newest novel, "If the Rains Don't Cleanse", was published in August 2009 by Havenhurst Books.
+Johnson's newest novel, "If the Rains Don't Cleanse," was published in August 2009 by Havenhurst Books.
 It is a historical novel detailing the experiences of Johnson's parents while Christian schoolteacher missionaries in Belgian Congo in the 1950s and addressing themes of Christianity, spirituality and European Colonialism.

-Previous novels include In and Out In Hollywood, a roman à clef about a celebrity news show anchor whose fortunes change after he comes out, Third and Heaven, and One Size Fits All, which details the excesses of a young fashion designer dressing three Best Actress nominees for the Oscars.
+Previous novels include In and Out in Hollywood, a roman à clef about a celebrity news show anchor whose fortunes change after he comes out, Third and Heaven, and One Size Fits All, which details the excesses of a young fashion designer dressing three Best Actress nominees for the Oscars.